Malafas/node-rest-template/README.md

     - on OSX, install [home brew](http://brew.sh/) and type `brew install node`
     - on Windows, use the installer available at [nodejs.org](http://nodejs.org/)

-- Install Postgres and postgresql93-devel (development header files and libraries)

 - Clone this repo

-- Create a database called `demo` and create the tables needed by the app

-        $ cd sql
-        $ psql demo
-        demo=# \i create-schema.sql
-        demo=# \i load-data.sql

 - Open a terminal (command line) window